asynchronous-flows/asyncflows/README.md

             {{ page.text }}
             ---
           {% endfor %}
-      - heading: Conversation history
+      - heading: Conversation History
         text: |
           {% for message in conversation_history -%}
             {{ message }}
           {% endfor %}
-      - heading: New message
+      - heading: New Message
         var: message
       - text: |
-          Based on the top papers, what is the most relevant information to the query?
-          Summarize the key points of the papers in a few sentences.
+          Clearly and concisely respond to the New Message keeping in mind the Relevant Pages and Conversation History if any.
+          Provide your response to the New Message between <response> and </response> tags.

+  extract_chatbot:
+    action: extract_xml_tag
+    tag: response
+    text:
+      link: chatbot.result

-default_output: chatbot.result
+default_output: extract_chatbot.result
 ```

 </details>